PhDN/NoCheat/reports/status_report_3-8.md

     - Help finish FAQ and usage guide on front end
     - Wrap up the project for final release.
 #### Progress
+    - Finished integration to display output metrics on the front end
+    - Finished FAQ and usage instruction guide on front end
+    - Added to code documentation for the model
+    - Wrapped up the final project presentation
 #### New Goals
+    - N/A

 ### Simon Struthers